Diplomat Resort & Spa Hollywood: Westin Diplomat

 After the acquisition, Diplomat Properties, Ltd. brought in Nichols Architects (Nichols Brosch Sandoval & Associates at the time) to design the new 1,000-room convention center hotel.
 With the promise of a return to the glory days, by 1998 the new hotel had already booked 15 conventions through 2005, but delays in construction and permitting process postponed the hotel opening.

 After much anticipation, the new Westin Diplomat Resort and Spa finally opened in 2002, with nearly 3M total square foot.
 It featured 998 guestrooms (including 100 suites), a 240-foot, lagoon-style pool, an Executive Club Lounge on the 33rd floor and several dining options.
 The adjacent 209,000 square-foot Convention Center features a 50,000 square-foot unobstructed Great Hall and four ballrooms, the largest also boasting a window with an ocean view that is 20-feet tall and 150-feet across.

 The construction cost of the Westin Diplomat is estimated at $800 million.
 On August 29, 2014, Thayer Lodging Group bought the Westin Diplomat Resort and Spa for $535 million.
-In 2023, the hotel changed hands again when Trinity Real Estate Investments and Credit Suisse Asset Management acquired the hotel by a record-breaking $835 million dollars deal.
+In 2023, the hotel changed hands again when Trinity Real Estate Investments and Credit Suisse Asset Management acquired the hotel by a record-breaking $835 million deal.
 Part of the site is expected to be redeveloped and the hotel is currently operating under Hilton's Curio franchise.